yifaneye/simply-wall-st-stocks-page/README.md

 * Rendering performance (Check for performance bottlenecks)
   - I try to reduce the number of dependencies to minimise the final bundle size, since this is a small task.
+  - I write code that is succinct and elegantly get the thing done.
   - I streamline the dom and improve some styles for performance.
   - I add key prop to not affect performance.
   - I will use Lighthouse for performance debugging.